carlosahs/TC1031-Estructuras-Formativas/Act 2.2 - implementar un ADT de una estructura de datos lineal (doble mente encadenada)/README.md

 regardless of having a head and tail.
 This is due to the fact that `search` must search for the first node that matches the searched value, which could be closer to the head or closer to the tail.
-As such, it is required to iterate over all the nodes because of that uncertainty.
+As such, it is required to iterate over all the nodes because of that uncertainty, having time complexity `O(n)`.

 ## `update`
 This operation can take advantage of the head an tail of the doubly linked